 The use of predictive analytics is by no means restricted to new-age tech companies alone.
 Nissan Motor Company, is known to use Predictive Analytics to tailor advertising campaigns to suit the needs of a region by delving into car types, models and colours that people of a region have been looking at, online.

 Unyscape gathered their experienced team to expedite the process of identifying key trends from raw data to further help understand each SKU’s position in the market.
 Improved accuracy of the forecasting methods using the domain’s understanding.
 An established model was created to identify and address issues at the stages of pre-processing, processing and post-processing individually.
-The results – 100s of enhancements delivered above the legacy forecasting models.
-1000s of hours saved by the implementation of Unyscape’s Model at data insights and trends identification.
+The results – 100s of enhancements delivered above the legacy forecasting models and 1000s of hours saved by the implementation of Unyscape’s Model at data insights and trends identification.

 Challenges in Implementing Predictive Analytics